VardanMelik/bixrp-old/src/bixd/app/paths/README.md

 An issue is a balance in some specific currency.
 An issuer is someone who "creates" a currency by creating an issue.

-For tx processing, people submit a tx to a rippled node, which attempts to apply the tx locally first, and if succeesful, distributes it to other nodes.
+For tx processing, people submit a tx to a bixd node, which attempts to apply the tx locally first, and if succeesful, distributes it to other nodes.

 When someone accepts payment they list their specific payment terms, "what must happen before the payment goes off."
 That can be done completely in the Ripple Network.
 Normally a payment on the Ripple net can be completely settled there.
 When the ledger closes, the terms are met, or they are not met.